Royal Roads University: Academics

-Royal Roads University offers applied and professional programs at the undergraduate, graduate and doctoral levels, focusing on graduate level career development.
-The programs are primarily offered in a cohort model as a blended format, combining periodic on campus residencies for face to face intensive sessions with on line courses.
-This format is designed to favour working professionals, who may complete the programs at a distance while maintaining their career.
-The University offers three formats: i) on-site with 100% face to face learning, ii) blended, with part of the program taught in a face to face residency and the balance on line; and iii) completely on-line.
-Residency based programs range from one to three weeks, and are often held on-campus, but select programs host their residencies in unique locations around the world.
-Mature students are welcome, and credits are available for prior experience in the subject area.
-The university also offers some full-time accelerated on-campus undergraduate programs.
+Royal Roads University offers applied and professional programs at the undergraduate, graduate, and doctorate levels, focusing on graduate level career development, with some on-campus undergraduate programs being offered as full-time accelerated.
+General studies and continuing education classes are also offered for non-degree or diploma seeking students.
+The programs are generally flexible, modelled as a blended format that combines periodic in-person sessions with online courses.
+This format is designed to favour working professionals, who may complete the programs at a distance while maintaining their career and other personal commitments.
+The university offers three formats: i) on-site with 100% face-to-face learning, ii) blended, with part of the program taught in-person and the rest online; and iii) completely online or through correspondence.
+Residency-based programs range from one to three weeks, and are often held on campus, but select programs may host their residencies in unique locations around the world.
+Mature students are welcome, and assessments of prior experience are available for transfer credit in the relevant subject area.

-Student government

 The Royal Roads University Student Association represents undergraduate students at the university.

+Royal Roads University is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

 Campus and grounds

-The campus and surrounding grounds of Royal Roads University are situated at Hatley Park National Historic Site.
-Royal Roads leases the land from the Department of National Defence for $1 per year and assumes all stewardship responsibilities related to the site including the cost of site management, operations, the protection, preservation and restoration of heritage assets, which include all buildings on the site as well as many heritage gardens and educating the public about the site's historic and natural attributes.
+The campus and surrounding grounds of Royal Roads University are situated at Hatley Park National Historic Site in Colwood, British Columbia.
+Royal Roads leases the land from the Department of National Defence for $1 per year and assumes all stewardship responsibilities related to the site including the cost of site management, operations, the protection, preservation, and restoration of heritage assets, which include all buildings, gardens, and other historic and natural features on the site.